josemanuelep/performance-tests-jmeter/README.md

 3. **Controlers:**

- 3.1. ** Samplers:** Are different types of requests send by the thread group
+ 3.1. **Samplers:** Are different types of requests send by the thread group

    - FTP
    - HTPP
    - JDBC
    - SMTP

- 3.2 Logic controlers: Logic Controllers let you customize the logic that JMeter uses to decide when to send requests.
+ 3.2. **Logic controlers:** Let you customize the logic that JMeter uses to decide when to send requests.

   - Once Only Controller
   - Interleave Controller

-4. Listeners : Show the results of test execution, is like the reporting
+4. **Listeners :** Show the results of test execution, is like the reporting

-5. Configuration elements: Here we put variables, defaults variables
+5. **Configuration elements:** Here we put variables, defaults variables

+5. **Assertions:** The way to validate the response, body, headers, time, status code of each test

 ## Trips